ETERNA-earkiv/ETERNA/documentation/Overview.md

 ### Notifications

-Notifications are a way to inform RODA users that certain events have occurred.
+Notifications are a way to inform ETERNA users that certain events have occurred.
 This communication consists of sending an email describing the specific event, where the user may acknowledge it.

 ### Statistics